Helen Keller collection coming to Louisville

-(WHAS11)-There’s big news for a Louisville based organization dedicated to helping the blind for more than 160 years.
+LOUISVILLE, Ky. — There’s big news for a Louisville-based organization dedicated to helping the blind for more than 160 years.

 Keller was awarded the Presidential Medal of Freedom in 1964.